 The continued economic recovery in Europe and the Netherlands following the global economic and financial crisis have resulted in GDP growth, lower unemployment rates and more stable property markets, which has moderately raised investment and consumer spending.
-In 2019, NWB Bank's long-term lending volumes to the public sector increased from $\notin$ 7.4 billion in 2018 to $\notin$ 10.2 billion in 2019.
-As a result of the recovering economic conditions of the past several years, NWB Bank maintained its position as a leading lender to the Dutch public sector with new long-term lending to clients of $\notin$ 7.250 million (excluding interest rate revisions), $\notin$ 3,996 million and $\notin$ 4,742 million in 2019, 2018 and 2017, respectively.
+In 2020, NWB Bank's long-term lending volumes to the public sector increased from €10.2 billion in 2019 to €10.3 billion in 2020.
+NWB Bank maintained its position as a leading lender.
 See also 'Operating and Financial Review - Selected Balance Sheet Items at 31 December 2019, 31 December 2018 and 31 December 2017 - General'.